-- C-c \ Create a sparse tree with all headlines matching a tags search. - C-c a m Create a global list of tag matches from all agenda files.
-See Section 8.5 [Matching headline tags], page 35.
+- C-c Create a sparse tree with all headlines matching a tags search. - C-c a m Create a global list of tag matches from all agenda files.
+See Section 8.5 [Matching headline tags], page 40. - C-c a M Create a global list of tag matches from all agenda files, but check only TODO items and force checking subitems (see variable org-tags-match-list-sublevels).